 Overall, I found Woodward Caverns to be incredibly interesting.
 Even if you’ve been to other caves in PA such as Indian Echo Caverns, Coral Caverns, or Lincoln Caverns, this is still a really neat spot to visit while you are travelings through central Pennsylvania.

 Looking for more great spots to visit nearby?
-Check out the covered bridges of Union County, our favorite spots near State College, and the last remaining covered bridge in Clinton County.
+Check out the Poe Valley State Park, the best roadside overlooks in Bald Eagle State Forest, Coburn Tunnel, and the last remaining covered bridge in Clinton County.

 Address: 148 Woodward Cave Dr